Improving safety and security in digital communications: Jeugdzorg Nederland joins forces with Zivver

 A data protection solution with two-factor authentication

-ZIVVER provides more than 2500 organizations with email security throughout the entire communication process (before, during and after sending of the file).
-It is these three steps that ZIVVER refers to as their ‘triple safe’ solution and helps set the company apart in the email security sector.
+Zivver provides more than 3500 organizations with email security throughout the entire communication process (before, during and after sending of the file).
+It is these three steps that Zivver refers to as their ‘triple safe’ solution and helps set the company apart in the email security sector.